Recommended Self-Publishing Tools for Your Author Business

 Payhip

-I love Payhip because it has so many features that can help you with selling digital and physical products online.
-One of them is being able to cross sell your ebooks.
-You can also offer the cross-sell products at a lower price too to get your readers to buy more from you.
+I love Payhip because it has many features that can help you with selling digital and physical products online.
+One of them is being able to cross-sell your ebooks where you can offer the cross-sell products at lower prices to get readers to buy more from you.

-The setup process is also simple too, making it easier for you to start selling in no time.
+The setup process is pretty simple too, making it easier for you to start selling in no time.

-This is what I’m using right now to sell my ebooks directly to my readers.
+Paayhip is what I’m using right now to sell my ebooks directly to my readers.
+You can read this post here if you’re curious about my experience with using Payhip.

 Getting Paid

-These are the payment option that I pick when it comes to receiving my royalty payment.
+These are the payment options that I pick when it comes to receiving my royalty payment.
 These options aren’t just perfect for international authors like me.
-But they’re also perfect for the US-based authors too.
+But they’re perfect for US-based authors too.

 PayPal

 The easiest way to get paid is to have a PayPal account.
-Many ebook distributors such as Smashwords and PublishDrive provide the option to pay your royalties through PayPal.
+Many ebook distributors such as Draft2Digital and PublishDrive provide the option to pay your royalties through PayPal.

-Even if you’re not using PayPal to accept royalty payment, it doesn’t hurt to open a PayPal account since many freelancers can only accept PayPal as a payment method.
+Even if you’re not using PayPal to accept royalty payments, it doesn’t hurt to open a PayPal account since many freelancers can only accept PayPal as a payment method.

-I use PayPal not just for accepting my royalty payment.
+I use PayPal not just for accepting my royalty payments.
 I also use PayPal to buy things online and pay my amazing illustrator that I came across through Upwork.

 Payoneer

-I use Payoneer to accept royalty payment from Amazon and also from affiliate networks such as ShareASale.
+I use Payoneer to accept royalty payments from Amazon and affiliate networks such as ShareASale.

-Amazon doesn’t offer PayPal as an option for the royalty payment.
+Amazon doesn’t offer PayPal as an option for receiving royalty payment.
 So, I have to use Payoneer to accept my royalty payment from Amazon.

 You can read my blog post about Payoneer right here to learn more about it.